 An annual grant application, funding through the City of Warwick supports Thrive's Victims of Trauma Program and Homeless Outreach Program.

 City of Warwick: Community Development Block Grant in Response to COVID-19

 The U.S. Department of Housing and Urban Development Community Development Block Grant program designated grant funding to prevent, prepare for and respond to COVID-19.
-Thrive was awarded $35,400, which will support our Hillsgrove's Virtual Clubhouse and Buttonwoods Group Home.
+This funding supports Hillsgrove's Virtual Clubhouse and Buttonwoods Group Home.

 City of Warwick: Contributive Support

 Each year, the City of Warwick's receives funding from the Department of Human Services designated for Warwick nonprofits.
-In 2020, Thrive was awarded $5,000 to provide behavioral healthcare services to Warwick residents who are uninsured or under-insured so they can get the care they require to improve their quality of life.
+It enable Thrive to provide behavioral healthcare services to Warwick residents who are uninsured or under-insured so they can get the care they require to improve their quality of life.

 Eastern Bank Charitable Foundation

 Thrive received a $10,000 grant from Eastern Bank's Charitable Foundation.
 The grant is part of a commitment from the Eastern Bank to provide financial support to local organizations focused on COVID-19 relief.